shom-fr/xoa/doc/indepth.cfgm.rst

 .. note:: To configure a library, the `cfgspecs_lines` argument is typically the name
-    of a static file placed in the same directory as the module, which will initialize an instance of the :class:`~xoa.cfg.ConfigManager` class.
+    of a static file placed in the same directory as the module, which will initialize an instance of the :class:`~xoa.cfgm.ConfigManager` class.

 And finally, load and validate the user configuration: